alissa-huskey/python-class/docs/lessons/06_battle.md

 ---

 We're going to use this trick to pick who attacks for each round.

 We'll set the `attacker` to `fighters[current]` and the `rival` to `fighters[not current]`.

 ##### Edit `battle.py`

 In the `fight()` function, at the `top of the `while` loop under line `104`
 add:

+*battle.py: fight()*
 ```python
 # set the roles for this round
 #